codeexpress/respounder/README.md

         the network.
 Other text is sent to STDERR -debug
-        Creates a debug.log file with a trace of the program -hostname string
+        Creates a debug.log file with a trace of the program -interface string
+        Interface where responder will be searched (eg. eth0).
+        Not specifying this flag will search on all interfaces.
+  -hostname string
         Hostname to search for (default "aweirdcomputername") -rhostname